lukapopijac/pocket-cube-optimal-solver/README.md

 of moves in `solution` will solve the cube optimally.

 Motivation
 ----------

-This project is made as an exercise with few different goals in mind:
+This project is made as an exercise with several different goals in mind:

- - Playing with different search algorithms: DFS, BFS, A\*, IDA\*
+ - Experimenting with different search algorithms: DFS, BFS, A\*, IDA\*
- - Experimenting with heuristics calculations and pruning tables
+ - Experimenting with heuristics and pruning tables
- - Optimizing the search to have as better performance as possible with use of as little memory as possible.
-In general, those two requirements contradict each other, so the satisfying middle was to be found.
+ - Tweaking the search to optimize the performance while minimizing the memory usage.
+In general, those two goals contradict each other, so the satisfying compromise was to be found.
  - Writing REST API with `Node.js` and `Express`
- - Preparing for the bigger challenge in the future project: Optimal solver of the standard Rubik's Cube
+ - Preparing for the bigger challenge in the future project: Optimal solver for the standard Rubik's Cube

 Pocket Cube Technicalities